pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

 {{< image alt="DamoBird365_3-1628096174072.png" src="images/blog/excel-file-tricks-with-powerautomate/DamoBird365_3-1628096174072.png" >}}
 If we turn on concurrency, we can add 50 rows to the newly created excel file in a matter of seconds.
-Whilst I haven\'t covered this here, it would be possible to write an office script to take an array of objects and populate an excel file without a table.
+Whilst I haven't covered this here, it would be possible to write an office script to take an array of objects and populate an excel file without a table.
 I have previously covered this concept here [Excel Scripts and Cloud Flows - Data Manipulation -